 This is by no means an exhaustive beer dictionary.
-Since we’re the guys that write a beer review blog, our friends will text us and ask us about certain terms from time to time.
+Since we’re the guys that write a beer blog, our friends will text us and ask us about certain terms from time to time.
 That’s when we add them in here – plus a few extras that are good to know.

-This beer dictionary isn’t meant to be the end-all-be-all, but if we’re doing our job right, it oughta teach you a little and more importantly, help you make you more knowledgeable in the beer aisle.
+This beer dictionary isn’t meant to be the end-all-be-all, but if we’re doing our job right, it ought to make you a little more knowledgeable in the beer aisle.
 If there’s a term you’d like to know and Google’s giving you mixed answers, hit us up on IG, Facebook, or shoot us an email here.

 Alcohol by volume.
 The higher the percentage, the stronger the beer.

 An off flavor, a chemical bi-product of fermentation that tastes and smells like green apples

 Extra fermentable carbohydrates used in brewing.
 Unmalted grain is most common and is usually either rice or corn.
 Honey, syrups, and lots of other sources of fermentable carbohydrates can be used.
 Adjuncts are common in mass produced light American lager-style beers.
 (See BMC)

 Advocates for hombrewers rights and creates Zymurgy Magazine.
 The AHA is a division of the Brewers Association and hosts the world’s largest beer competition, GABF.
 The AHA was founded in 1978.